 This pack received a great score for durability.
 We didn't experience any issues with this pack during our field testing, and couldn't find any durability complaints in online user reviews.
 As the chart below shows, we did score it slightly lower than the Osprey Sirrus due to the thinner material used on the Tempest.

-We liked this pack best for using around town and commuting, hence our Top Pick award for those applications.
-The ability to secure a bike helmet to our pack (quickly!) and not have it flop all over the place was revolutionary.
-And its small size is perfect for a laptop, light sweater, and water bottle, and not much more.
+We like this pack best for using around town and commuting, hence our Top Pick award for those applications.
+The ability to secure a bike helmet to our pack (quickly!) and not have it flop all over the place is revolutionary.
+And its small size is perfect for a laptop, a light sweater, a water bottle, and not much more.

 This daypack worked well for a variety of uses, including commuting, sightseeing, and light day hiking.